The previous article in this series is Analyzing the Authorities.

 When a person or pronoun is in the genitive case, such as in the phrase the ball of Tom, the genitive “of Tom” specifies which ball is being described.
 It is Tom’s ball, not anyone else’s ball.
 In this case, the descriptive limitation reveals possession.
 Grammarians might label this as a possessive genitive.

 Paying attention to context, grammarians might label other specific genitive usages as a genitive of time (“middle of night” Matthew 25:6), genitive of relationship (“mother of Joses” Mark 15:47) and so forth.
-When they assign such labels, they use their analytical insight to provide their understanding.
+When they assign such labels, they use their analytical insight to give voice to their understanding.
 However, the Greek itself does not use some form to distinguish between a genitive of possession and one of time.

 Objective & Subjective Genitives